open-feature/spec/specification/sections/05-events.md

 ### Event handlers and initialization

 Though providers themselves need not implement events, the `flag evaluation API` uses events to convey relevant state changes during configuration and initialization.
-_Application authors_ and _application integrators_ use these events to wait for proper initialization of the SDK and provider and to do basic monitoring.
+_Application authors_ and _application integrators_ use these events to wait for proper initialization of the SDK and provider and to do basic monitoring and error handling.

 #### Requirement 5.3.1